DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 The federal prison system could require that all

-be handed over the ICE for possible return to their countries of origin
+be handed over to ICE for possible return to their countries of

 when their sentences are completed.